 22300.
 Introduction to Opera.
 This course provides an introduction to the art of opera through the close study of several important works from the eighteenth through the twentieth centuries, including Mozart's Le nozze di Figaro, Verdi's Rigoletto, Wagner's Tristan und Isolde, Bizet's Carmen, and Stravinsky's The Rake's Progress.
 The emphasis is on developing an understanding of how music, text, dramatic action, and stagecraft join forces in creating this most improbable and most wonderful of art forms.
 Students study these works from printed sources, recordings, and videos.
 Attendance at performances may be required.
+This course is offered in alternate years.
 Spring.
-Offered 2003-04; not offered 2002-03.